patrickfnielsen/gear/README.md

 If running a full blown kubernetes cluster is to much, but you still want the benefits of GitOps, this could be a solution.
 While it's still in very early stages, it does work.

+This was mostly an experiment, and should properly not be used for production!

 **How does it work?**

 It works by checking a remote git repository for changes on a fixed internval (default 1 minute).
 When it detects changes it pull's down the repository, and saves all `*.yaml` files in something it calls a `Bundle`.